ApproxIoT/ApproxIoT/index.md

 # Source Code
 <!-- Source code will be available soon. -->
-The source code of StreamApprox is available <a href="https://approxiot.github.io/ApproxIoT"> here </a>
+The source code of ApproxIoT is available <a href="https://github.com/ApproxIoT/ApproxIoT/tree/master/code"> here </a>
 <!-- * Cluster deployment <a href="https://github.com/streamapprox/flink-setup"> script </a> -->

 <!-- * <a href="https://github.com/streamapprox/spark"> Spark-based implementation </a> -->